sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : mpost to PDF, native MetaPost graphics inclusion
+Short desc    : mpost to PDF, native MetaPost graphics inclusion
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The mptopdf script does standalone conversion from mpost to
+Descript     : The mptopdf script does standalone conversion from mpost to
              : PDF, using the supp-* and syst-* files.
 They also allow native
              : MetaPost graphics inclusion in LaTeX (via pdftex.def) and
              : ConTeXt.
 They can be used independently of the rest of